 Goldfish are omnivores and should have a diet that consists of both plant and meat-based materials.
-On the other hand, the digestive system of goldfish is very delicate, and their staple meal plan should be planned carefully.
+That said, this fish’s digestive system is incredibly delicate, and their staple meal plan should be planned carefully.
 Variety is essential if you want to keep your goldfish healthy.

-Many goldfish keepers will think that flakes will be fine as a long-term diet and that it will provide all that their goldfish needs nutritionally.
-Unfortunately, this is where digestion and nutrient issues take place, and your goldfish will not be able to grow and remain healthy if their diet is limited to one type of food.
+Many goldfish keepers think that flakes are fine as a long-term diet and will provide everything that their goldfish needs nutritionally.
+Unfortunately, this is why digestion and nutrient issues among pet goldish are so common.
+Your goldfish will not be able to grow and remain healthy if their diet is limited to one type of food.

-There are many types of commercial goldfish foods on the market, and it may be confusing to decide which foods worth feeding to goldfish.
-This article will help you decide on the best ingredients, food types, and supplements that will narrow down the option of the many goldfish foods displayed on pet store shelves.
+Fortunately, there are many types of commercial goldfish foods on the market, though it may be confusing to decide which ones are worthy.
+Goldfish can eat flakes, pellets, gel food powders, freeze-dried foods, and cultivated live foods.
+This article will help you pick out the best ingredients, food types, and supplements for your goldfish.

 What Do Goldfish Eat?

-In captivity, goldfish should be fed a mixture of different foods.
+As pets, goldfish should be fed a mixture of different foods.
 This will not only replicate their natural diet but also keep them healthy and free of illness.
 Pet stores sell a variety of pre-made goldfish food that will save you from the hassle of searching for different foods on the shelves formulated for other fish.
-The only downside is that one type of food alone will not be enough to sustain goldfish.
+The only downside is that one type of food alone will not be enough to sustain a goldfish.

 The main types of food offered in many pet stores are flakes, pellets, gel food powders, freeze-dried foods, or cultivated live foods.
-All these foods should be mixed to create variety and the ingredient label will be helpful to determine which brands are good for your goldfish.
+All these foods should be mixed to create variety.
+The ingredient labels will be helpful to determine which brands are good for your goldfish.

 How Much Should Goldfish Eat?

-A goldfish’s stomach is approximately the size of both their eyes combined, this should give you context into how much a goldfish should consume.
-The larger the goldfish, the more food it should be fed, but not all at once.
-Goldfish struggle with digestion problems because of inadequate diet and portions, you ideally want to split their feeding schedule with small portions of food throughout the day instead of one big meal a day.
-You want to ensure food is not being wasted and left to float to the bottom of the tank.
-This will cause the water to foul quicker.
-Generally, you want to feed as much as your goldfish can eat in one minute without any wastage.
+A goldfish’s stomach is approximately the size of both of its eyes combined, and this should give you context into how much a goldfish should consume.
+The larger the goldfish is, the more food it should be fed, though not all at once.
+Goldfish struggle with digestion problems because of inadequate diet and portions.
+Ideally, you want to split their feeding schedule into small portions of food provided throughout the day instead of one big meal once a day.
+You want to ensure that the food is not being wasted and left to float to the bottom of the tank.
+This will cause the water to foul quickly.
+Generally, you want to feed as much as your goldfish can eat in 1 minute without any wastage.

 Many goldfish die as a result of improper feeding, diet, and/or portion sizes – which can be easily prevented by proper education.
 That's why we recommend the best-selling book, The Truth About Goldfish, which covers everything about goldfish nutrition, tank maintenance, illnesses & more!
 Check it out on Amazon today.